-- 14.3.4 The PCC is the sole legal entity for all contracts relating to DPP. - 14.3.5 The Head of Estates can authorise estates related expenditure up to the value of £50,000.
-The DoF may authorise estates related expenditure up to the value of £150,000.
-Thereafter, expenditure must be reported to the OPCC Executive for scrutiny and approval. - 14.3.6 The CC may give written authorisation to the Procurement department to award a contract up to the value of £300,000.
+- 14.3.4 The PCC is the sole legal entity for all contracts relating to DPP. - 14.3.5 The Head of Estates can authorise estates related expenditure up to the value of £50,000 (exc VAT).
+The DoF may authorise estates related expenditure up to the value of £150,000 (exc VAT).
+Thereafter, expenditure must be reported to the OPCC Executive for scrutiny and approval. - 14.3.6 The CC may give written authorisation to the Procurement department to award a contract up to the value of £300,000 (exc VAT).
 Authorisation above this amount must be provided by the PCC or the CFO as per delegated authority.
-All contracts above £300,000 must be reported to the OPCC Executive for scrutiny and approval. - 14.3.7 Tender award reporting to the OPCC Executive will include all evaluation criteria and weighting. - 14.3.8 The Common Seal of the PCC must be affixed to contracts for construction, or other contracts if requested, and all grants made by the PCC that are at or above the value of £300,000. - 14.3.9 The affixing of the Common Seal shall only be attested by the CEX or a nominated deputy.
+All contracts above £300,000 (exc VAT) must be reported to the OPCC Executive for scrutiny and approval. - 14.3.7 Tender award reporting to the OPCC Executive will include all relevant procurement process details. - 14.3.8 The Common Seal of the PCC must be affixed to contracts for construction, or other contracts if requested, and all grants made by the PCC that are at or above the value of £300,000 (exc VAT). - 14.3.9 The affixing of the Common Seal shall only be attested by the CEX or a nominated deputy.
 A record of the contracts once sealed shall be maintained and the record signed by the person who shall have attested the seal.

-- 14.3.10 The PCC delegates their authority to the CFO to commit the PCC to contractual agreements below £500,000 in value. - 14.3.11 The PCC will be responsible for the authorisation of all contracts of £500,000 and above.
+- 14.3.10 The PCC delegates their authority to the CFO to commit the PCC to contractual agreements below £500,000 (exc VAT) in value. - 14.3.11 The PCC will be responsible for the authorisation of all contracts of £500,000 (exc VAT) and above.